KOAT-TV: Early years

 After the Federal Communications Commission (FCC) lifted its four-year freeze on television station licenses in 1952, channels 7 and 13 were authorized for commercial use in Albuquerque in addition to the existing KOB-TV (channel 4).
 Among the various interests whose applications had languished at the FCC prior to the freeze was the Alvarado Broadcasting Company, owner of radio station KOAT (1450 AM).
-The original application had specified channel 13, but this was changed to 7, This took it out of competition with KGGM, which had also filed for channel 13.
-Another application had also been filed for channel 7, by E. John and Salome Greer of Santa Fe, but by February 1953, E. John Greer had died.
+The original application had specified channel 13, but Alvarado switched its application to specify channel 7.
+This took the company out of competition with KGGM, which had also filed for channel 13.
+Another application had been filed for channel 7, by E. John and Salome Greer of Santa Fe, but by February 1953, E. John Greer had died.
 The Greer interests withdrew on June 16, 1953, leaving Alvarado unopposed.
 Two days later, on June 18, the FCC granted Alvarado a construction permit for KOAT-TV.

 Work began within two weeks to enlarge the KOAT radio studios at 122 Tulane SE to accommodate the television extension, including adding a kitchen studio, and on a transmitter site on Ten Mile Hill, west of Albuquerque.
 KOAT-TV also arranged to match its sister radio station by affiliating with the ABC television network.
 Meanwhile, a minority stake in KOAT-TV was sold to two new investors.

 KOAT-TV was scheduled to start on September 15, but the launch date was missed when factory inspectors and a critical piece of equipment failed to arrive on time.
-KOAT-TV beat KGGM-TV (channel 13, now KRQE) in being the first station to air when it began broadcasting on October 2, 1953; channel 13 followed two days later.
-Beginning in 1954 until the network's dissolution, KOAT-TV was the Albuquerque-area affiliate of the DuMont Television Network, displacing KOB-TV.
+KOAT-TV beat KGGM-TV (channel 13, now KRQE) in being the first of the new stations to air when it began broadcasting on October 2, 1953; channel 13 followed two days later.
+KOAT-TV was the Albuquerque-area affiliate of the DuMont Television Network from 1954 until the network's dissolution the next year, replacing KOB-TV.

 Alvarado sold its two radio stations—KOAT and KRSN in Los Alamos—in October 1954.
 Financial difficulty was evinced by the fact that KOAT had cut all but one live local show from its schedule.
 Six months later, in April 1955, KOAT-TV filed for bankruptcy reorganization in a plan that brought in 20 new stockholders and saw Albuquerque Exhibitors, a movie theater owner that had bought a stake in the station prior to launch, become the largest stockholder in the venture.
-Even while in bankruptcy, the station applied to the FCC to relocate its transmitter to Sandia Crest, which already was the home of KOB-TV and KGGM-TV.
+Even while in bankruptcy, the station applied to the FCC to relocate its transmitter to Sandia Crest, a peak which already was the home of KOB-TV and KGGM-TV.
 The FCC granted approval in May 1956, allowing construction of a tower at the site.